nevencaplar/AGN-Going-Down/README.md

 * `Stripe82stars_likedr7_double_filtered`: Stripe82 stars with similar colors as AGN from DR7, after removing all AGN
 * `time_difference_between_observations_in_g_band_SDSS_mean_HSC.npy`: time separation between observations in SDSS and HSC

-In the subfolder Modeling we placed result connected with simple modeling effort conducted in the manuscript.
+In the subfolder Modeling we placed results which are connected with simple modeling effort that is presented in the manuscript.

 * Folder `Analysis_results`: summary of light curve behavior for one set of parameters (grid of 2401 parameter choices)
 * Folder `Code`: contains code to create summary from pure light curves
-* Folder `Individual_LC`: few examples of simulating light curves
+* Folder `Individual_LC`: few examples of simulated light curves
-* `means_all_LC_redshift_fit.npy` and `means_all_LC_redshift_values.npy`: summarize redshift dependence, as in Figures 1,2,3 and 4, for each choice of parameters
+* `means_all_LC_redshift_fit.npy` and `means_all_LC_redshift_values.npy`: table which summarizes redshift dependence, as in Figures 1,2,3 and 4, for each choice of modeling parameters

 ## Contents of Figure folder: